Mobile food vending vehicles may be used in a variety of manners in the Newcastle Local Government Area.

 Preparing Food At Home

 A separate approval might be required for the preparation of food as part of a home business.
-Please contact Council’s Food Services on (02) 4974 2000 to determine whether you need an approval.
+Please contact our Food Services Team on (02) 4974 2000 to determine whether you need an approval.

 Mobile Food Vending Guideline

 All mobile food vending vehicles must comply with the Food Act 2003.
 The Guidelines for mobile food vending vehicles have been developed to assist businesses comply with the legislation.
 Copies of the guide can be downloaded from the NSW Food Authority’s website.